miura/NEUBIAS_AnalystSchool2020/Submitted_Workflow_Presentations.md

 Link to plugin: https://github.com/schmiedc/pHluorinJ

-### Collections and Components

-Collection: ImageJ, Fiji, MorphoLibJ, R, shiny

-Components Used: Marker controlled watershed, laplacian of gaussian, morphological gradients

 ## Quantification of the deformation of pericardium in zebrafish

 **Elena Remacha**
 [PhD Student - Mechano-genetic interplays and embryonic morphogenesis, IGBMC Strasbourg, France](http://www.igbmc.fr/research/department/1/team/15/)

+### Collections and Components

+Collection: ImageJ, Matlab, Imaris

+### Workflow Outline

 Epicardium in the zebrafish is formed by a pool of cells that cluster and detach from the pericardial wall.
 To understand the role of mechanical forces on this process, we want to assess the stretching of the pericardium in the region where the cluster forms.

 I use a spinning disk confocal to acquire 2D+t stacks.
 Post acquisition I reconstruct into a 3D+t beating heart.
 After this point I follow two different pipelines.
 For the actin, I manually create a mask to exclude signal coming from the heart and detect the pericardial wall automatically and follow it during the heartbeat.
 For the nuclei, I use Imaris to track the nuclei and then calculate the relative distances between them.

-### Collections and Components

-Collection: ImageJ, Matlab, Imaris

 ## Describing the Average State of Dynamic Epithelial Cells